siruguri/baseline_rails_4_install/README.md

 ## Introduction

-This Rails 5.0.0.1 app sets up the basic code for a skeleton app:
+This Rails 5.1.4 app sets up the basic code for a skeleton app, that can run with Ruby 2.5:

 * The app uses the Thin application server, instead of the Webrick default.
 * There some basic models, each meant to do something interesting:
   * Task: It borrows code from a standard scaffold structure.
 It showcases a simple association - belongs_to :owner, class_name: "User"
   * Location: It showcases geocoding.
-* Devise and Cancan are set up:
+* Devise is set up:
   * Devise uses User as the model for authentication; no other config changes are made for Devise other than those in the default gem.
 Devise views are installed.
-  * CanCan uses a simple authentication using the Task => User association
 * The production environment uses a Postgres adapter - development uses SQLite3.
 * Views (for Task) use HAML
 * Controllers use strong parameters
 * Assets
-  * Stylesheets use SASS, rather than LESS.
-The `application.css.scss` file explicitly includes what it needs, which in the beiginning is simply Bootstrap and a reset file that performs [basic browser resets](http://meyerweb.com/eric/tools/css/reset/)
+  * Stylesheets use SASS.
+The `application.css.scss` file includes Bootstrap 4.
-* The layout puts notice and alert at the top of the page, and a float:right element to accommodate the user session (logged-in/out) state.
+* The layout puts notice and alert at the top of the page, and a `float:right` element to accommodate the user session (logged-in/out) state.
 * The app has Capistrano v3 installed with some basic defaults that assist in making deployments to a remote folder via SSH, like sym-linking to an existing database, to the database config file so that credentials are not stored in the SCS, etc.
 * Rails Admin: The app now has Rails Admin installed.
 Note that installation was done by following [the basic steps](https://github.com/sferik/rails_admin#installation), and that the Devise lines in `config/initializers/rails_admin.rb` are uncommented.

 ## Usage

 Before you run your app, you have to prepare the baseline code as follows: